A63 road: Leeds to Howden

-North Cave – Hull
+North Cave to Hull

 The section from junction 38 of the M62 (its terminus) to the A1034 junction near South Cave was single carriageway before the M62 opened in May 1976.
 The section was constructed as the dualling of the Caves Bypass and opened when the last eastern section of the M62 opened, completing the dual carriageway link to the outskirts of Hull.
+The £2 million contract was given to Clugston, and work started in February 1975.
 From junction 38, the B1230 leads to North Cave (and in the direction of Beverley) along the former A63.
 The BP Triangle North Cave is alongside the junction.

 There is the Beacon Service Area on the eastbound side, with a Travelodge "Hull South Cave" and Shell Beacon, situated just south of Everthorpe and Wolds prisons.
 The road skirts the southern edge of South Cave, and near Ellerker it crosses the former route (and Ermine Street from Brough, then known as Petuaria, to York) at the A1034 junction.